 - Section 1.
 The Endorsements Committee is responsible for reviewing the qualifications of candidates and making a recommendation to the membership on which candidates to support (for nominations, elected office, or appointed positions) and which ballot measures to support or oppose.

 - Section 2.
-The County Chair, the First Vice-Chair, the District Chairs, and the King County Young Democrats Chair shall each appoint one member of the committee.
-The member appointed by the County Chair shall chair the committee.
+The County Chair, the First Vice-Chair, the Legislative District Chairs, and the King County Young Democrats Chair shall each appoint one member of the Endorsements Committee to serve as their lead representative.
+The member appointed by the County Chair shall serve as the Chair of the committee.